BugSnag Alternatives

 Should I just use my APM vendor's error tracking instead?

 Often yes if your APM is already in place.
 Datadog APM, New Relic, and Grafana Cloud all include error tracking.
-The trade vs dedicated tools (Sentry, BugSnag): grouping algorithms are typically less sophisticated, release-tracking is less native, and per-event pricing within APM tools can compound.
+The trade vs dedicated tools like Sentry or BugSnag: grouping algorithms are typically less sophisticated, release-tracking is less native, and per-event pricing inside APM tools can compound with per-host bills.
 For teams under 100K events monthly already paying for APM, the bundled error-tracking is often good enough; for teams at higher volume or who care about grouping fidelity, dedicated tools earn their place.

 SE